-For more information visit: https://tea.texes.gov/academics/college-card and military prep/career and technical education/programs of study
+For more information visit: https://tea.texas.gov/academics/college-careur-and-technical-education/programs.pf.study.additional-resources

 Statewide Program of Study: Diagnostic and Therapeutic Services Course Information

 Course Course Number Required Prerequisites Course Description Principles of Health Science 7619 None Recommended Grade Level: 9 Credit: 1 Is your future in the health care field?
 Learn the essential elements related to the health care field: medical terminology, anatomy and physiology, human growth and development, CPR, first aid, the basic concepts of illness and wellness, medical communications skills for both patients and medical staff.
 Learn how to create a dental mold, insert an IV, or create a compound are just a few of the hands-on activities you will explore in this course.